arthur-feral/fetsh/README.md

 By simply doing this, you can deal with many different REST API endpoints that may return data with different shape, by establish a contract in your routing file.
 This way, all your API call are defined in a single file.
-It is more readable and conveninet for the developers and you can easily see how the data is transformed.
+It is more readable and convenient for the developers and you can easily see how the data is transformed.
----

 ### How to use
 For all available http methods you will have to provide an UrlContract.
 You can also provide parameters depending on the need.